RhineEagle/Tennis-simulation/README.md

 Some small adjustments have been applied, such as, we need players who use statistics from their match of tournament qulification should played at least 3 qulifications in his last 10-13 matches.

 In the tournaments been predicted last serveral months, we get the accurary of from 68% to 74%, which isn't an excellent result for we can easily discover that some predictions are ridiculous.
 Fortunately, it is not totally a silly thing, with some dark horses can be predicted of high significance.
 This phenomenon spurs us to consider some improvement, such as cluster.
 Hope next version could get more satisfied result.

+**Files include:**

+- match_result.py   simulate the match result for input players' name
+- tour_forecast.py   write down the forecast results automatically
+- rank-tennis.py   record statistics of match which is lack in UTS from rank-tennis